Sarah Bosetti

-Sarah Bosetti (born at 17 February 1984 in Aachen, West-Germany) is a German poet, author and satirical comedian.
+Sarah Bosetti (born 17 February 1984 in Aachen, West-Germany) is a German poet, author and satirical comedian.

 Life

 Sarah Bosetti was born in Aachen, Germany, in 1984.
 Bosetti studied film-directing in Brussels.
 She graduated with a master's degree.
 Afterwards she traveled to Sardinia, Venice and Lisbon to live there for a few months.
 Then she moved to Berlin.

 She first appeared on small cabaret stages with hand-made texts.
-Her success was than proven by a few prizes: in 2019 she received the WDR First Ladies cabaret prize, in 2020 the Salzburger Stier and in 2021 the German cabaret prize (Deutscher Kleinkunstpreis).
+Her success was then acknowledged by a few prizes: in 2019 she received the WDR First Ladies cabaret prize, in 2020 the Salzburger Stier and in 2021 the German cabaret prize (Deutscher Kleinkunstpreis).
 She was awarded the Dieter Hildebrandt Prize in 2021.
 Since 2020 she has been doing the ZDF online format "Bosetti wants to talk!".
 She has regular guest appearances on TV-programs like extra3 (NDR), Die Anstalt (ZDF), ARD Ladies Night (WDR) and midnight peaks (Mitternachtsspitzen (WDR)).

-Bosetti is also producing radio-programs on a regular term for radioeins (RBB) and WDR 2.
+Bosetti is also producing radio programs on a regular term for radioeins (RBB) and WDR 2.
 She also tours Germany with her solo program "I have nothing against women, you bitch!".

 In her free time she is writing books.